OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 - it interfaces nicely with the ISO 8601 departure time
 - it does not suffer from potential integer-float serialization related precision loss

+### Invalid and outdated train schedules

+Reasons for a train schedule to be **invalid**:

+- Inconsitent train schedule (contains deleted waypoint)
+- Rolling stock not found
+- Path waypoint not found
+- The path cannot be found

+Reasons for a train schedule to be **outdated**:

+- The train path changed
+- The train running time changed

+What we can do about outdated trains:

+1. Nothing, they're updated without notification
+2. We can notify the user that a train schedule is outdated:
+    - Nothing can be done except acknoledge the change
+    - We can not check what changed between the old and new version
+    - We can not know the cause of this change (RS, Infra, Algorithms...)

 ## Creation fields

 These fields are required at creation time, but cannot be changed afterwards.